plasne/Multi-Service-Availability/docs/healthy-region.md

 Note a few things about the below configuration:

-* min-viable will return true if at least 2 of the 3 services specified are up.
+* min-viable will return true if at least count of the specified services are up (2 out of 3 in this case).

 * The services node for min-viable is optional, if you leave it off, then all services are considered.
 You might specify them because your services are a [composed of sub-services](/docs/dependencies.md#scope-of-a-service).